8hfv9fwc/poker_sim/README.md

     Table vars (curr_bet, min_raise) are updated
     Checks to see if the betting round is resolved (all players have called, all-in, or folded).

-Once again, any insights greatly appreciated, thank you :)
+Any insights greatly appreciated, and once again thank you :)